 My meat smells funny, what should I do?

-Sometimes meat will smell a bit odd when you take it out of a vacuum sealed plastic bag, but the smell should dissdipate quickly, within five minutes.
+Sometimes meat will smell a bit odd when you take it out of a vacuum sealed plastic bag, but the smell should dissipate within a few minutes.
 If it still smells funny, then chances are it is funny.
 Throw it out.
 Remember: when in doubt, throw it out!